Trott/CampusKit/README.md

 2. `cd CampusKit`
 3. `npm install`
 4. `grunt`
-5. Make the `/htdocs` directory your docroot in your web server
+5. Make the `/htdocs` directory your docroot in your web server.
+Or just type `grunt server` and open `http://localhost:8000` in a web browser!

 License and Copyright